wurmlab/genevalidator/README.md

 Please type `genevalidator -h` into your terminal to see this information in your terminal.

 ## Output
-The output produced by GeneValidator is presented in three manners
+The output produced by GeneValidator is presented in three manners.

 ### HTML Output
 Firstly, the output is produced as a colourful, HTML file.
 This file is titled 'results.html' (found in the 'html' folder) and can be opened in a web browser (please use Mozilla Firefox).
 This file contains all the results in an easy-to-view manner with graphical visualisations